This isn’t just a gingerbread cake, it’s a gingerbread cake layered with brown butter cream cheese frosting and covered in a toasted vanilla meringue.

 - Make the Brown Butter for the cream cheese frosting.
 Set Aside to cool to room temperature.

-- Preheat oven to 350F and grease and flour five 6" pans.*
+- Preheat the oven to 350F/177C convection (or 325F/162C conventional) and grease and line five 6" pans with baking spray and parchment paper.*

-- Combine flour, baking powder, spices and salt in a bowl and set aside.
+- Combine the flour, baking powder, cinnamon, ginger and salt in a bowl and set aside.

-- In a stand mixer with the whisk attachment at full speed, beat butter and sugar for 1-2 minutes.
+- In a stand mixer with the whisk attachment at full speed, beat the butter and brown sugar for 1-2 minutes.

-- Add in oil and beat for 1-2 minutes, at medium-high speed.
+- Add in the oil and beat for 1-2 minutes, at medium-high speed.

 - Add the sour cream and mix until combined.

-- Alternate adding the milk and the dry ingredients into batter, beginning and ending with dry ingredients, beating just until flour is fully incorporated.
+- Alternate adding the milk and the dry ingredients into the batter, beginning and ending with the dry ingredients, beating just until the flour is fully incorporated.

-- Distribute evenly between cake pan (about 14 oz per pan) and bake for about 35 minutes, until it releases itself from the edge of the pan or springs back when you press on it.
+- Distribute the batter evenly between the cake pan (about 9 oz per pan) and bake for about 35 minutes, until it releases itself from the edge of the pan or springs back when you press on it.

-- Flip over onto a tea towel and allow to cool completely.
+- Flip the cakes over onto a tea towel and allow them to cool completely.

 Brown Butter Cream Cheese Frosting

-- Beat browned butter and cream cheese until pale and fluffy.
+- Beat the browned butter and cream cheese until pale and fluffy.

-- Add in powder sugar and beat for 5-10 minutes until fully dissolved and fluffy (start slow and increase speed once the sugar is mixed it).
+- Add in the powdered sugar and beat for 5-10 minutes until fully dissolved and fluffy (start slow and increase speed once the sugar is mixed it).

-- Mix in vanilla extract and salt; beat for another few minutes.
+- Mix in the vanilla extract and salt and beat for another few minutes.

-- Slice each cake in half and frost with buttercream.
-Refrigerate the cake for 30 minutes, or until it's not wobbly, before frosting the outside.
+- Frost the layers with buttercream and refrigerate the cake for 30 minutes, or until it's not wobbly, before frosting the outside.

-- Place egg whites and sugar in the aluminum bowl of a stand mixer.
+- Place the egg whites and sugar in the aluminum bowl of a stand mixer.

-- Remove bowl from heat and use the whisk attachment, on high speed, to beat the mixture until soft peaks form.
+- Remove the bowl from the heat and use the whisk attachment, on high speed, to beat the mixture until soft peaks form.

-- Add in vanilla and salt and continue to beat until stiff peaks.
+- Add in the vanilla and salt and continue to beat until stiff peaks form.

 - Double amount of frosting if you want to frost and decorate the whole cake with the brown butter icing.